msoos/cryptominisat/README.rst

 must be False, and either 1 has to be False, 2 has to be True or 3 has to be True.
 The only solution to this problem is::

-  $ cryptominisat4 --verb 0 file.cnf
+  $ cryptominisat --verb 0 file.cnf
   s SATISFIABLE
   v 1 -2 3 0